Supercriticality of Annealed Approximations of Boolean Networks: Abstract

 \section{Abstract}

-We consider a model proposed by Derrida and Pomeau (1986) and recently studied by Chatterjee and Durrett (2009); it is defined as an approximation to S. Kauffman's boolean networks (1969).
-The model starts with the choice of a random directed graph on $n$ vertices; each node has $r$ input nodes pointing at it.
-A discrete time threshold contact process is then considered on this graph: at each instant, each site has probability $q$ of choosing to receive input; if it does, and if at least one of its inputs were occupied by a $1$ at the previous instant, then it is labeled with a $1$; in all other cases, it is labeled with a $0$. $r$ and $q$ are kept fixed and $n$ is taken to infinity.
-Improving a result of Chatterjee and Durrett, we show that if $qr > 1$, then the time of persistence of the dynamics is exponential in $n$. \\
+We consider a model recently proposed by Chatterjee and Durrett \cite{CD} as an ``annealed approximation'' of boolean networks, which are a class of cellular automata on a random graph, as defined by S. Kauffman \cite{kauff}.
+The starting point is a random directed graph on $n$ vertices; each vertex has $r$ input vertices pointing to it.
+For the model of \cite{CD}, a discrete time threshold contact process is then considered on this graph: at each instant, each vertex has probability $q$ of choosing to receive input; if it does, and if at least one of its input vertices were in state 1 at the previous instant, then it is labelled with a 1; in all other cases, it is labelled with a 0. $r$ and $q$ are kept fixed and $n$ is taken to infinity.
+Improving a result of \cite{CD}, we show that if $qr > 1$, then the time of persistence of activity of the dynamics is exponential in $n$.